reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_07.md

     The code trains a classification model using Decision Tree Classifier.
 Parameters, metrics, and artifacts, are automatically logged with MLflow.
 Additionally, you're logging a parameter called `estimator`, with the value `DecisionTreeClassifier`.

-## Use MLflow to search and view your experiments
+## Task 4 : Use MLflow to search and view your experiments

 When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and its details.